Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Abstract

 In this paper, we employ the Brownian Gibbs property to make a close comparison between the Airy line ensemble's curves after affine shift and Brownian bridge, proving the finiteness of a superpolynomially growing moment bound on Radon-Nikodym derivatives.

-We also determine the value of a natural exponent describing the decay in probability for the existence of several near geodesics with common endpoints in Brownian last passage percolation, where the notion of `near' refers to a small deficit in scaled geodesic weight, with the parameter specifying this nearness tending to zero.
+We also determine the value of a natural exponent describing in Brownian last passage percolation the decay in probability for the existence of several near geodesics that are disjoint except for their common endpoints, where the notion of `near' refers to a small deficit in scaled geodesic energy, with the parameter specifying this nearness tending to zero.

 To prove both results, we introduce a technique that may be useful elsewhere for finding upper bounds on probabilities of events concerning random systems of curves enjoying the Brownian Gibbs property.